II43/arduino_CAN/README.md

 ![arduino_CAN_library](arduino_CAN_library.png)

-The library had been saved in MATLAB R2014b but toolchain validation was performed only in R2017.
+All toolchain validation was performed in R2017 (that's also the version used for Simulink libraries and MEX-files are compilation).

-For simple demo application please refer to Simulink model in "examples/simple" folder.
+For simple demo application please refer to Simulink models in "examples/simple" or "examples/packandunpack" folders.

 Pre-requisities:
   1. MATLAB, Simulink and Simulink Coder